2021–22 ECAC Hockey men's season

-The 2021–22 ECAC Hockey men's ice hockey season is the 61st season of play for ECAC Hockey and will take place during the 2021–22 NCAA Division I men's ice hockey season.
-The regular season is set to begin on October 2, 2021 and conclude on February 26, 2022.
+The 2021–22 ECAC Hockey men's season is the 61st season of play for ECAC Hockey and will take place during the 2021–22 NCAA Division I men's ice hockey season.
+The regular season is set to begin on October 2, 2021, and conclude on February 26, 2022.
 The conference tournament is scheduled to begin in early March, 2022.

 Season

 While the conference was active during the 2020–21 season, eight of the twelve member teams had cancelled their campaigns as a result of the ongoing COVID-19 pandemic.
 The six Ivy League schools were joined by the two capital district programs in not playing but all schools committed to start the 2021–22 season on time.

 Coaches

 Reid Cashman was hired on June 1, 2020, however, due to the COVID-19 pandemic this is his first season behind the bench for Dartmouth.